ProspectOne/flexbalancer-js-docs/Tutorial.md

     'googlecloud.myanswer.net'
 ];
 ```
-Then, get the CDN Uptime values, using `fetchCdnRumUptime` function, provided by our [[Custom Answers API|Custom-Answers-API]]:
+Then, get the CDN Uptime values, using `fetchCdnRumUptime` function, provided by our [Custom Answers API](Custom-Answers-API#fetchcdnrumuptime) (it returns CDN provider uptime for the last hour):
 ```typescript
     // get Uptime values
     const jsDelivrUp = fetchCdnRumUptime('jsdelivr-cdn');